Does Sweating Mean a Fever Is Breaking? Your Body’s Response Explained

 Use DripDrop ORS To Remedy Dehydration Caused by Fever

 One of the most serious side effects of fever is dehydration, especially in children.
 As your fever breaks and your body sweats to cool you down, you lose electrolytes.
 In addition, many infections that cause fever result in other symptoms — like vomiting and diarrhea — that can further increase the risk of dehydration.

-To prevent dehydration when you have a fever, reach for an oral rehydration solution.
+To remedy dehydration when you have a fever, reach for an oral rehydration solution.
 DripDrop ORS is easy to add to a glass of water.
 If you have a chill, you can also drink it hot with apple cider and honey lemon ginger flavors.
 Try it with our convenient trial and become a subscriber when you decide to add it to your permanent dehydration protocol.